j3k0/speech.sh/MCP_README.md

     if process.returncode == 0:
         response = json.loads(stdout)
-        if "result" in response:
-            return response["result"]
+        return response

     return None

 # Example usage
-result = speak("Hello, this is a test of the speech MCP server") print(f"Speech file created at: {result['file_path']}")
+result = speak("Hello, this is a test of the speech MCP server") print(result)
 ```

 ## Notes

-- The speech audio is saved to a temporary file.
-You are responsible for managing these files (playing and/or deleting them).
+- The speech is played immediately through your system's speakers
-- The server does not stream the audio directly - it returns the file path for you to handle.
+- The server handles the API communication, caching, and audio playback
-- The default configuration uses the "onyx" voice at normal speed with the standard TTS model, which is suitable for most purposes.
+- Default configuration uses the "onyx" voice at normal speed with the standard TTS model
+- The speech generation runs in the background, so the API response returns immediately
+- For AI assistants like Claude, this integration allows them to speak to users directly